-Sometimes it takes a little extra effort to find those hidden gems – and with a bit of exploring, you’ll be richly rewarded by the sparkling waters of the Aquarium.
+Sometimes it takes a little extra effort to find those hidden gems – and with a bit of exploring, you’ll be richly rewarded.

 What is it?

 In between Smiths Beach and Canal Rocks, the Aquarium is a small lagoon protected by large granite outcrops.
 While Smiths Beach is famous for its surf breaks, the Aquarium’s calm, crystal-clear waters makes it a favourite for snorkellers and swimmers.